Plastic Machining Projects: Five Plastics that Can Take the Heat

 A versatile material with a wide range of applications, Teflon machined components can continuously operate in temperatures up to 500F.
 It’s high heat resistance combined with excellent chemical and electrical properties make Teflon an ideal choice for projects geared towards both industrial and commercial applications.
 Although perhaps best known for being everybody’s favorite nonstick cookware, Teflon machined parts are particularly valuable in the medical and research industries.
 At Controlled Fluidics, we’ve successfully utilized Teflon for projects requiring high purity gas chromatography applications.

 Torlon machined components perform exceptionally well in temperatures up to 500F.
 Although difficult to machine, Torlon’s dimensional stability, low creep, and high impact and compressive strength make for a wide variety of useful applications.
 Torlon is found in two varieties – Torlon 4203 and Torlon 4301.
 Of the two, Torlon 4301 is most commonly used for projects that require resistance to wear at high temperatures.
 Torlon machined parts are frequently used in the aerospace and medical industries, and at Controlled Fluidics we’ve used Torlon for projects requiring high PV bearing applications in demanding conditions.

-Although all of the above materials perform excellently under extreme heat conditions, their other unique qualities help direct the specific types of projects that they are recommended for.
+So, which plastics are your go-to when a project needs to operate in extreme heat?
+Although all of the above plastics perform excellently under extreme heat conditions, their other unique qualities help direct the specific types of projects that they are recommended for.
 Controlled Fluidics engineers will consider every aspect of a project before making material recommendations, and our customers can count on receiving a durable component that will perform consistently well in its environment.
-These are just a small sampling of the materials we find ourselves returning to again and again when machining parts that require extreme heat resistance.
-But, you might go with other options.
-So, what materials are your go-to when a project needs to operate in extreme heat?
-I’m looking forward to hearing what materials make up your A-list.
+These are just a small sampling of the plastics we find ourselves returning to again and again when machining parts that require extreme heat resistance.
+Contact us today to start your next project.